neilm813/react-example-project-structure/README.md

 ---

+## Opinionated

+- `create-react-app` is not very opinionated, it's up to you largely to decide how to structure your project.
+The pro is that this is flexible and it stays out of your way, the con is you may tie yourself into a disorganized knot and your team may not have a clear idea of how to structure things.
+- Part of the appeal of `next.js`, besides it adding a lot of great functionality, is that it is highly opinionated about how to structure the project so you aren't left wondering as much what is a good way to structure things and trying to make sure your team follows your specific structure. `next.js` has already come up with an opinion that many have found to be good.
+This also has the benefit that many companies that use `next.js` follow it's opinionated structure, so switching companies doesn't come with as much change in project structure.

+---

 ## Absolute Path Imports

 - To avoid relative path hell, such as `../../../../foo/bar`, absolute imports have been enabled via [jsonconfig.json](./jsconfig.json) so that imports start at the `src` folder.